 Simple answers to the most frequently asked questions regarding the reduced 5% VAT in Cyprus when acquiring newly developed property to be used as a primary residence.

-Individuals of Cypriot nationality, European citizens, or third country nationals
+Individuals of Cypriot nationality, European citizens, or third country nationals.

 a) You need to be at least 18 years old when you apply for the reduced VAT.